Mortal Kombat: Deadly Alliance: Sales

 Upon release, the game sold more than 350,000 units in nine days, 1 million in its first month, and more than 1.3 million by January 2003.
 Adema's "Immortal" soundtrack disc also sold 24,000 units in the United States.

 By July 2003, according to IGN, Deadly Alliance had sold 2 million copies.
 In April 2011, Ed Boon said the game had sold 3.5 million units.
 According to a Dunham's retrospective in IGN, Deadly Alliance "instantly won over critics and fans alike, earning the best reviews of the series since Mortal Kombat II, and moving a million copies within 6 weeks.
-Deadly Alliance would eventually go on to more than double that figure.
-Mortal Kombat was back."
+Deadly Alliance would eventually go on to more than double that figure."